tux78/intelmq/README.md

 # intelMQ development

+This file provides an overview of additional BOTS created compared to the official intelMQ.
+Please note that this is provided "as is", and may be subject to change without notice.
+Main purpose is to showcase capabilities of McAfee integration.

 ## Collector: McAfee ePO DXL Commands

 This bot is being used to issue McAfee ePO DXL Commands and collect information.
 The bot requires three parameters: